konstructio/colony-docs/docs/index.md

 ### Prerequisites

-To be able to run colony in your data center, you will need to install the colony CLI, have Docker Desktop running on your laptop and retrive your colony API key.
+To be able to run colony in your data center, you will need to install the colony CLI, have Docker Desktop running on your laptop and retrieve your colony API key.

 #### colony CLI